2026 Major League Baseball season: Radio

+National

-The aforementioned ESPN-MLB mutual opt-out included the ending of ESPN Radio's deal to air All-Star Weekend and the entire postseason.
-However, on November 19, 2025, it was announced that ESPN Radio would remain the national radio broadcaster for MLB games, including Sunday Night Baseball, the MLB All-Star Game and postseason games.
+While ESPN's aforementioned opt-out also included ESPN Radio's national radio rights to Major League Baseball, ESPN renegotiated with the league to maintain its existing rights, including Sunday Night Baseball, the All-Star Game, and postseason games.

 This will be the third season of the league's five-year deal with SiriusXM and SiriusXM Canada to simulcast all 30 teams' local regular season and postseason broadcasts.